 Combine cumin, coriander, oregano, salt, and pepper.
 Rub this mixture on all sides of the pork.
 Put the pork in the slow cooker.
 Cover slow cooker and cook on high for 6-7 hours, until meat is falling off the bone.

-Allow slow cooker to cool and place in refrigerator for several hours to allow the fat in the broth to become solid.
-Remove the fat and discard (or use the lard for other cooking projects).
+Allow slow cooker to cool and place in refrigerator for several hours (or overnight) to allow the fat in the broth to become solid.
+Remove the fat and discard.

 Pour the broth into a saucepan and boil down to no more than 1 cup of liquid.

 Meanwhile, shred the pork by hand or with two forks, discarding anything that isn’t nice and meaty.
-In our family this process is referred to as “separating the good from the bad”.
+In our family this process is called “separating the good from the bad”.

 Add the lime juice and brown sugar to the concentrated liquid.
 Stir the liquid back into the shredded pork.